h44z/wg-portal/README.md

  * Enable / Disable clients seamlessly
  * Generation of `wgX.conf` after any modification
  * IPv6 ready
- * User authentication (LDAP and/or predefined admin account)
+ * User authentication (SQLite/MySQL and LDAP)
  * Dockerized
  * Responsive template
+ * One single binary

 ![Screenshot](screenshot.png)

 ## Setup

 ### Docker
-The easiest way to run WireGuard Portal is using the provided docker image.
+The easiest way to run WireGuard Portal is to use the Docker image provided.

-Docker compose snippet with sample values:
+Docker Compose snippet with some sample configuration values:
 ```
 version: '3.6'
 services: